Lebowski89/blog/content/common.md

 ```

-These tasks are designed to add/remove DNS records and to display the record on success.
+These will add/remove DNS records and display the DNS record on success.

 ### include_task